rumi55/astra-sites/README.md

 ## Changelog ##

 v1.0.12 - 29-Sept-2017
-* New: Added White Label support.
+* New: Added White Label support from <a href="https://wpastra.com/pro/">Astra Pro</a>.
-* New: Added filter `astra_sites_pro_plugin_exist`.
-* Improvement: Initially loading 'Beaver Builder' sites instead of all sites.
+* Improvement: Don't display sites from both the page builders in the same view.
-* Fix: Firefox not previewing Astra sites.
+* Fix: Astra Sites not admin area not working in the Firefox.

 v1.0.11 - 20-Sept-2017
 * New: Single click Install & activate required plugins.